-Figure 10 summarizes the results that we obtained by varying the rupture velocity in joint inversion source models and the associated (a) geodetic misfit, (b) teleseismic waveform misfit, (c) Rayleigh wave cross-correlation time shifts.
+Figure 10 summarizes the results that we obtained by varying the rupture velocity in joint inversion source models and the associated (a) geodetic misfit, (b) teleseismic waveform misfit, and (c) Rayleigh-wave cross-correlation time shifts.
 The geodetic misfit gets lower for the lower rupture velocities.
-The rupture velocity of 1.5 km/s actually yields the best fit to the geodetic data (Figure 10a).
-Teleseismic data, on the other hand, are best adjusted for the 2 to 2.5 km/s rupture velocity range (Figure 10b).
-Rayleigh wave time shifts also favor a rupture velocity in the 2-2.5 km/s range (Figure 10c).
-An average rupture velocity of 3 km/s can be discarded, since it does not fit any of the datasets considered.
-Therefore we conclude that average rupture velocity has to be less than 2.5 km/s to be consistent with the observations.
+The rupture velocity of 1.5 km/sec actually yields the best fit to the geodetic data (Fig. 10a).
+Teleseismic data, on the other hand, are best adjusted for the 2 to 2.5 km/sec rupture velocity range (Fig. 10b).
+Rayleigh-wave time shifts also favor a rupture velocity in the 2-2.5 km/sec range (Fig. 10c).
+An average rupture velocity of 3 km/sec can be discarded since it does not fit any of the datasets considered.
+Therefore we conclude that average rupture velocity has to be less than 2.5 km/sec to be consistent with the observations.

 The major difference between the slip models with different rupture velocities is that as the rupture velocity is fixed to a lower value, the portion of the fault plane around the hypocenter accumulates more slip.
-It is the difference in slip amplitudes near the hypocenter that leads to a better fit to the geodetic data for the case of $v_r=1.5$ km/s.
-Hence the observation that the model that best fits to the geodetic data has a slower velocity (1.5 km/s) than the models adjusted to the seismic data (2-2.5 km/s) suggests a non-uniform rupture velocity that starts slow at 1.5 km/s and then accelerates to 2.5 km/s.
-Nevertheless the average rupture velocity is in the range of 1.5-2.5 km/s.
-Our estimate of rupture velocity is consistent with the average rupture velocity of 2.4 km/s inferred from the azimuthal variation of T-waves recorded at Diego Garcia in the Indian Ocean (Guilbert et al., 2005; Guilbert, personal communication).
+It is the difference in slip amplitudes near the hypocenter that leads to a better fit to the geodetic data for the case of $v_r = 1.5$ km/sec.
+Hence the observation that the model that best fits to the geodetic data has a slower velocity (1.5 km/sec) than the models adjusted to the seismic data (2-2.5 km/sec) suggests a nonuniform rupture velocity that starts slow at 1.5 km/sec and then accelerates to 2.5 km/sec.
+Nevertheless the average rupture velocity is in the range of 1.5-2.5 km/sec.
+Our estimate of rupture velocity is consistent with the average rupture velocity of 2.4 km/sec inferred from the azimuthal variation of T waves recorded at Diego Garcia in the Indian Ocean (Guilbert et al., 2005; J. Guilbert, personal comm., 2006).
 A more detailed modeling of kinematic parameters requires more near-field strong-motion seismograms.